-John W. Barnhill, MD is Vice Chair for Psychosomatic Medicine and DeWitt Wallace Senior Scholar within the Department of Psychiatry and Professor of Clinical Psychiatry and Public Health at WCMC.
+John W. Barnhill, MD is Vice Chair for Psychosomatic Medicine and DeWitt Wallace Senior Scholar within the Department of Psychiatry and Professor of Clinical Psychiatry and Medical Ethics at WCMC.

 After having served as chair, Dr. Barnhill is now the senior councilor for the Medical College's General Faculty Council.
 He has a secondary appointment in Medical Ethics within the Department of Medicine and serves on the NYPH/WCMC Ethics Committee.
-He has recently served as the psychiatric liaison to cardiology and the heart transplant service at NYPH/Weill Cornell and as the president of the Society for Liaison Psychiatry.
+He recently served as the president of the Society for Liaison Psychiatry.

-Dr. Barnhill has had significant international experience and has taught or consulted in the Middle East, Africa, Europe, and Asia.
+Dr. Barnhill has taught or consulted in the Middle East, Africa, Europe, and Asia.
 He directs the psychiatry section of the annual Salzburg Weill Cornell Seminars.
 He serves on the WCMC Faculty Committee for the Weill Bugando Medical College in Mwanza, Tanzania.
-To further these efforts, he serves on the International Psychoanalytic Association's Committee to the United Nations and the United Nations Commission on the Status of Women.
+To further these efforts, he serves on the International Psychoanalytic Association's and the American Psychiatric Association's Committees to the United Nations and on the United Nations Commission on the Status of Women.